mateuszobe/MateuszOberskiPortfolio/README.md

 # Hi
 # Welcome to My Portfolio! 👋

-My name is Mateusz, and I am a passionate learner transitioning into the world of **Artificial Intelligence** and **Machine Learning**.
+My name is Mateusz, and I am a passionate learner transitioning into the world of Artificial Intelligence and Machine Learning.
 Over the past few months, I have focused on expanding my knowledge and refining my skills, and I am excited to showcase my projects.

+Though I’m early in my career, I am deeply committed to continuous learning and growth.
+I embrace every challenge with enthusiasm, always striving to master new concepts, build practical skills, and deliver quality solutions.
+My curiosity drives me to explore and apply what I’ve learned to real-world problems.

 ---

 ## 🛠️ Professional Skills
 - **Machine Learning & AI:**
-  Hands-on experience with frameworks like Keras, TensorFlow, Scikit-learn, and MLflow, specializing in deep learning and natural language processing (NLP).
+  Keras, TensorFlow, Scikit-learn, and MLflow.
+  Deep Learning, Neural Networks and NLP.

 - **Data Processing:**
-  Proficient in Python and SQL, with strong expertise in data manipulation and using tools like Jupyter Notebook, Google Colab, and VSCode.
+  SQL, Jupyter Notebook, Google Colab, VSCode and Excel.

 - **Data Analysis & Visualization:**
-  Advanced skills in data analysis and visualization with tools such as NumPy, Pandas, Matplotlib, Seaborn, and Dash.
-I focus on turning data into actionable insights.
+  NumPy, Pandas, Matplotlib, Seaborn, and Dash.
 ---

 ## 💪 Key Strengths